 Probing servers across the Internet

 Description: Probe and analyze servers being able to respond to both IPv4 and IPv6 requests.
 Different kinds of services will be tested in the process of probing in different regions in Australia and other continents as well.
 The probing methods include Internet Control Message Protocol (ICMP) Ping test, Hyper Text Transfer Protocol (HTTP) GET request, Simple Mail Transfer Protocol (SMTP) connection test and Domain Name Service (DNS) queries.
-The servers will be chosen from the Internet and the number of servers will be decided by the client which is approximately several thousands.
+The team members will choose a sample subset of servers for testing first from different continents.
 These servers will be tested by sending requests using both IPv4 addresses and IPv6 addresses.
 Their performance is determined by the latencies we measure during the tests.
 These tests will be undertaken in regular time interval.
 The probing time will start from 12:00 am or can be specified by the client and the test will be conducted every day in a week.
 At any of these times we will test the sample servers using the above methods.
 The probing of servers will be conducted sequentially one by one by loading a list of servers.

 Individual server can be probed by clicking on a button and the results of the probing can be displayed on screen.
 A list of servers can also be probed by clicking another button with the results displayed on screen too.
 Automatic probing using command line is also available where the user can specify the list of servers to probe, the location of the log file and the timeout for probing.
 All the probing results will be saved into a log file.
 The location of the log file can be chosen by the user in list probing or in command line when starting the program.
 When using the Graphic User Interface (GUI) to probe, a checkbox is provided for users to perform fast probing that has the same effect of specifying the timeout value in the command line.